 At $10-20/user/mo, Guru is one of the highest-ROI tools in a RevOps stack.
 The math is simple: if your reps spend 15 minutes per day searching for competitive intel, pricing rules, or process docs across Slack, email, and shared drives, that's 65 hours per rep per year.
 Guru cuts that time dramatically with in-workflow access.
 The verification system prevents reps from using outdated pricing or stale competitive intel, which directly reduces deal errors.
 The ROI threshold is low.
 If Guru saves each rep 30 minutes per week, it pays for itself.

 Guru Starter is $10/user/mo for knowledge cards, browser extension, Slack integration, basic search, and verification workflows.
 Builder is $20/user/mo and adds AI-powered answers, advanced search, API access, and permissions management.
 Enterprise is custom-priced for SSO, advanced analytics, and compliance features.
 Monthly billing is available, which is unusual for this category.
 At 100 users on Builder, that's $24K/year, roughly 70-85% cheaper than Highspot or Seismic.
-The Starter tier is genuinely functional, not a crippled trial.
+The Starter tier is functional, not a crippled trial.

 Guru is not a full enablement platform.
 No buyer engagement tracking means you can't see how prospects interact with shared content.
 No content-to-revenue attribution means you can't prove which assets influence deals.
 No coaching or training modules.
 The knowledge card format works for bite-sized content (battlecards, process docs, talk tracks) but doesn't scale for managing 500+ long-form sales assets with versioning and governance.
 And if your CRM or enablement platform adds comparable in-workflow knowledge features, Guru could become redundant.